zoharharuv/plainid-demo/README.md

 # PlainId demo project
 <br/>
-A demo for for PlainId.
+A subset demo for PlainId.

-The app written as part of an interview home assignment.
+The app was written as part of an interview assignment.

 ## Languages
 HTML5 & CSS3 & SASS & JS & React